-Under Bye-law 99 of the Company's new Bye-Laws and Code Provision A.4.2, every Director, including those appointed for a specific term shall be subject to retirement by rotation at the annual general meeting at least once every three years while those retiring Directors shall be eligible for re-election.
-Under Bye-law 102(B) of the Company's new Bye-Laws, all Directors appointed to fill a casual vacancy should only hold office until the next following annual general meeting and shall then be eligible for re-election at the meeting.
-Under Code Provision A.4.2, all Directors appointed to fill a casual vacancy should be subject to election by shareholders at the first general meeting after appointment.
+Under Bye-law 99 of the Company's bye-laws ("Bye-Laws") and Code Provision B.2.2, every Director, including those appointed for a specific term shall be subject to retirement by rotation at the annual general meeting at least once every three years while those retiring Directors shall be eligible for re-election.
+Under Bye-law 102(B) of the Bye-Laws, all Directors appointed to fill a casual vacancy should only hold office until the next annual general meeting and shall then be eligible for re-election at the meeting.

-In accordance with Bye-law 99 of the Company's new Bye-Laws and Code Provision A.4.2, Mr. Gao Xiaorui, Mr. Lau Shu Yan and Mr. Xie Xiaohong held office until the annual general meeting of the Company held on 15 June 2020 and were re-elected therein, subject to terms agreed otherwise which expire earlier and rotation, removal, vacation or termination of their offices as Directors as set out in the Company's new Bye-Laws or the disqualification to act as a Director under the new Bye-Laws, the laws of Bermuda and the Listing Rules.
+In accordance with Bye-law 99 of the Bye-Laws and Code Provision B.2.2, Mr. Li Shaohua held office until the annual general meeting of the Company held on 16 June 2022 and was re-elected therein, subject to terms agreed otherwise which expire earlier and rotation, removal, vacation or termination of their office as Directors as set out in the Bye-Laws or the disqualification to act as a Director under the Bye-Laws, the laws of Bermuda and the Listing Rules.